SHird/lociNGS/README.txt

 Core i7						64 bit

 1.2. lociNGS Easy Install
-download the lociNGS package from GitHub.
+Download the lociNGS package from GitHub.
 You may either go to the website [ https://github.com/SHird/lociNGS ] and click the "Downloads" button (then choose the .tar.gz option).
-When the package has downloaded, double click the download and move the folder to the Applications folder (or wherever you'd like it to be).
+When the package has downloaded, double click the download, rename it to "lociNGS" and move the folder to the Applications folder (or wherever you'd like it to be).
 Alternatively, if you have git on your machine, you can clone the directory by typing "git clone git@github.com:SHird/lociNGS.git /Applications/lociNGS".
 (This will install lociNGS into the Applications folder on MacOSX.
 You may move it.)

-Open a terminal window, cd into the lociNGS folder and type "python setup.py install".
-This should install all the components in the appropriate places.
-If you see some output to the terminal screen and the last line is "Finished processing dependencies for lociNGS==1.0", you're all set.
+Open a terminal window, cd into the lociNGS folder Type "python setup.py install" (each of these steps may take a couple of minutes to complete and will print lots of output to the terminal window)
+Type "python distribute_setup.py"
+Type "easy_install numpy" (lots of ugly output - don't worry if the last line says " Type "easy_install biopython"

+There should be a lot of output to the terminal screen.
+Once the last command has finished, type "run_lociNGS.py" - this should open a new window with a short greeting and instructions...

 1.3 More information
 1.3.1 Python installation